Victor-Ramirez-Garcia/webdev/reflection.md

 works.
 I don't have anything I wish that had been explained better.
 The exercises here showcased the main uses of javascript.
 There were no exercises that might have helped me learn this week's topic better.

+### JQUERY

+For the jquery exercises, I was able to complete them on my own.
+I find the exercises very helpful in presenting the differences in the lines of code written between javascript and jquery.
+The second exercise was particularly helpful in that it was very easy to create new elements, add styling to those elements, and append them to an element.
+For me, there is nothing that I wish had been explained better.
+The jquery slides and references helped me figure out the functions to use.